 Strategy 3: The Inside Door Hack

-The inside of your cabinet doors is basically entirely wasted vertical space.
+The inside of your cabinet doors is wasted vertical space.

 - Head to a dollar store and buy a pack of those incredibly cheap, clear plastic over-the-door shoe organizers.